FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/runtime-lightmaps.md

 ## Runtime Lightmap Generation {#runtime-lightmap-generation}

-PlayCanvas offers a convenient solution to generating lightmaps.
+OasisW offers a convenient solution to generating lightmaps.
 Using the standard light components in the Editor, you can choose which lights are used to bake lightmaps and which are used to dynamically light the scene at runtime.
 The lights that you set to bake will be used when the application generates the lightmaps that light the scene.

 There are multiple advantages to runtime lightmap generation: